ucfacmw/ucfacmw.org/content/authors/chloe/_index.md

 # Add your biography below the ---
 ---

-Hey there! :waving_hand: I'm Chloë and I'm currently the President for ACM-W at the [University of Central Florida](https://www.ucf.edu/).
+Hey there! :waving_hand:

+I'm Chloë and I'm currently the President for ACM-W at [UCF](https://www.ucf.edu/).
 Last year, I was the Secretary and the Mentorship Director for ACM-W. :relaxed:

-(TODO: add more content later)
+I started off in ACM-W as a Mentee in my first semester at UCF.
+I've learned a lot through attending various ACM-W events.

+I hope I'm able to present ACM-W members with as many opportunities and more!